atsansone/docs-assignments/technical-writer/assignment.md

 # Debug Your Kubernetes Application

 Kubernetes can simplify a lot of application deployment.
-That said, troubleshooting Kubernetes applications might seem daunting with all of the layers of abstraction that make up one deployment.
+That said, troubleshooting Kubernetes applications might seem daunting.
+One application can have so many layers of abstraction.

 At its core, Kubernetes application consists of _[Pods][k8s-debug-pods]_ and [Services][k8s-services].
-Each Pod represents one or more [containers][k8s-container] for application components that share storage and network resources.
+Each Pod represents one or more application [containers][k8s-container] that share storage and network resources.
 Each Service abstracts how Pods communicate with each other and the Internet.
 Before Kubernetes, you had to spin up multiple servers that each ran one part of an Internet application.
-With Kubernetes, you can deploy one Pod that serves that whole application through one Service.
+With Kubernetes, you can deploy one Pod that serves that whole application.

 This guide focuses on Pods.
-The Debugging Services page covers the troubleshooting of Services.
+The Debugging Services page covers fixing Services.

-:scroll:
-You can also debug the components that serve Kubernetes clusters.
+:blue_book: You can also debug the components that serve Kubernetes clusters.
-To learn how to debug a cluster, consult [Troubleshooting Clusters][k8s-tb-clusters] in the Kubernetes documentation.
+To learn how to debug a cluster, consult [Troubleshooting Clusters][k8s-tb-clusters].

 ## How Do You Debug an Application?